kkrick-sdsu/csu-tide.github.io/docs/batch-jobs/index.md

 | **Automatic restart**        | No, wll not be restarted automatically in cases such as the node being restarted or otherwise going offline | Yes, will be restarted automatically in cases such as the node being restarted or otherwise going offline | Yes, will be restarted automatically in cases such as the node being restarted or otherwise going offline |

 ## Next Steps
-In order to schedule batch jobs on TIDE, you must first complete the steps in the [getting access](/batch-jobs/getting-access) guide.
+In order to schedule batch jobs on TIDE, you must first complete the steps in the [Getting Access](/batch-jobs/getting-access) guide.

-Once you have completed those steps and been granted access, you can continute onto the [getting started](/batch-jobs/getting-started) guide.
+Once you have completed those steps and been granted access, you can continute onto the [Getting Started](/batch-jobs/getting-started) guide.

-After completing the getting started guide, you can experiment with customizing our [batch job recipes](/batch-jobs/recipes).
+After completing the getting started guide, you can experiment with customizing our [Batch Job Recipes](/batch-jobs/recipes).